Akatsuki Blitzkampf: Introduced in EN-Eins Perfektewelt

 The sole survivor of Gesellschaft's Energaia cloning batch cloned from an unnamed Neuland God, yet inherit the bloodline of another discovered ancient civilization, Neuland.
 He is presumably indirectly saved by Akatsuki before Gesellschaft is destroyed after Akatsuki killed Murakumo's original body, with EN-Eins already escaped from the base during the said battle.
-He received the powers of Energaia due to being used for experiments by the Gesellschaft to achieve godhood and destroy the old humanity.
+Upon receiving his power by the Gesellschaft's experiments to achieve godhood and destroy the old humanity, EN-Eins becomes an esper, which grant him psychic abilities.
+EN-Eins also wears two pairs of special gloves ES Kampfhandschuh to not only keep his psychic power in check, but also grant the user a pyrokinesis.
 EN-Eins aims to stop the evil military organization to avenge his clone "siblings" and save humanity.
 Unbeknownst to him, he is not the only survivor of his batch.